ljunggren/boozang-docs/README.md

 **Dynamic data and element selector**

 When selecting some data in a page that is dynamic, such as a database id or project name, it's important to pay special attention to the element.
-By defaultm Boozang natural language selectors will try and identify the element by the actual text, which would be changing, generating an element not found error.
+By default, Boozang natural language selectors will try and identify the element by the actual text, which would be changing, generating an element not found error.

 Here it is needed to click on "Edit element" icon to open the DOM picker, and explicitly choose a selector that doesn't contain the dynamic data.
 In the example below, `tiger` is the dynamic data that was highlighted by default.
 To extract this data, we have instead chosen to use a selector based on the attribute `class` which should be equal to `string1` (denoted with Javascript shorthand below as `.string1`). ![extract-data-dom](images/extract-data-dom.png).